History of the tank: Interwar period

 The War Department considered that two types of tanks, the light and the medium, should fulfill all missions.
 The light tank was to be truck transportable and not exceed 5 tons gross weight.
 For the medium, restrictions were even tighter; its weight was not to exceed 15 tons, so as to bring it within the weight capacity of railroad flatcars, the average existing highway bridge, and, most significantly, available Engineer Corps pontoon bridges.

 Although an experimental 15-ton tank, the M1924, reached the mock-up stage, this and other attempts to satisfy War Department and infantry specifications proved to be unsatisfactory.
 In reality it was simply impossible to build a 15-ton vehicle meeting both War Department and infantry requirements.

 In 1926 the General Staff reluctantly consented to the development of a 23-ton tank, although it made clear that efforts were to continue toward the production of a satisfactory 15-ton vehicle.
 The infantry—its new branch chief overriding the protests of some of his tankmen who wanted a more heavily armed and armored medium—decided, too, that a light tank, transportable by truck, best met infantry requirements.
 The net effect of the infantry's preoccupation with light tanks and the limited funds available for tank development in general was to slow the development of heavier vehicles and, ultimately, to contribute to the serious shortage of mediums at the outbreak of World War II.

 J. Walter Christie was an innovative designer of tanks, engines and propulsion systems.
 Although his designs did not meet US Army specifications, other countries used his chassis patents.
 Despite inadequate funding, the Ordnance Department managed to develop several experimental light and medium tanks and tested one of Walter Christie's models by 1929.
 None of these tanks was accepted, usually because each of them exceeded standards set by other Army branches.

 For instance, several light tank models were rejected because they exceeded the 5-ton cargo capacity of the Transportation Corps trucks, and several medium tank designs were rejected because they exceeded the 15-ton bridge weight limit set by the engineers.
 Christie simply would not work with users to fulfill the military requirements but, instead, wanted the Army to fund the tanks that he wanted to build.
-Patton later worked closely with J. Walter Christie to improve the silhouette, suspension, power, and weapons of tanks.